dnmfarrell/berrybrew/doc/berrybrew.md

 Usage:  `berrybrew upgrade`

-Makes a backup directory named `backup.timestamp`, copies your existing configuration files into it, performs a `git pull`, and then restores the configuration files back into the proper `data` directory.
+Creates a `backup_timestamp` backup directory in the repository root directory, copies the live configuration files from `data` directory, performs a `git pull`.
+All configuration files less the `perls_custom.json` file are overwritten with any new changes.
+It is up to the user to manually merge in any custom changes to the other configuration files from the backups into the new files in `data/`.

 ##### help